Electrical Safety for Unqualified Workers in California

 Course Description:

-Today we will help you learn about electrical safety to help protect you and your coworkers in a “high-charged” work environment.
-The California Occupational Safety and Health Administration (Cal/OSHA) recognizes these risks and has adopted all of the federal safety requirements and added some of its own, which we will touch on in the coming discussion.
+Today, we will help you learn about electrical safety to help protect you and your coworkers in a “high-charged” work environment.
+The California Occupational Safety and Health Administration, or Cal/OSHA, recognizes these risks and has adopted all of the federal safety requirements and added some of its own, which we will touch on in the coming discussion.
 By the time the session is over, you will be able to understand how electricity works and its causes; understand the effects of electricity; recognize electrical hazards in the workplace; understand ways to protect yourself when working around electricity; and react to an emergency with appropriate procedures.

 Why “Electrical Safety for Unqualified Workers in California” Matters: